HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 ```

 This sample will:
-- Have only one socket open per service!
+- Have only one TCP connection open per service!
-- Perform better on multiple calls because the socket connection is reused.
+- Perform better on multiple calls because the connection is reused.
-- No more socket exhaustion (as long there are a limited amount of services.)
+- No more ~~socket~~ port exhaustion (as long there are a limited amount of services.)

-The socket will be open for two minutes, after which the socket will be closed by the OS (and be in a "Time Wait" state for a while).
-Untill a next call is done, which will open a new socket.
+The connection will be open for two minutes, after which the connection will be closed by the OS (and be in a "Time Wait" state for a while).
+Until a next call is done, which will open a new connection.

 However, what happens when the DNS of my API changes?
 The HttpClient will not know, because the connection is pooled.